-Powerful Cyclone Mocha floods streets, cuts communications in western Myanmar, at least 3 killed
+Powerful Cyclone Mocha floods homes, cuts communications in western Myanmar, at least 700 injured

-DHAKA, Bangladesh (AP) — A powerful tropical cyclone flooded streets, blew off roofs and severed communications in western Myanmar on Sunday after thousands of people had crammed into monasteries, schools and other sturdy shelters in one of Asia’s least developed countries.
+“After 4 p.m. yesterday, the storm weakened a bit, but the water did not fall back.
+Most of them sat on the roof and at the high places of their houses the whole night.
+The wind blew all night,” the rescue group leader said.

+Water was still about 1.5 meters (5 feet) high in flooded areas Monday morning, but rescues were being made as the wind calmed and the sun rose in the sky.
+He asked civil society organizations and authorities to send aid and help evacuate residents.

-At least three deaths were reported in Myanmar, and several injuries were reported in neighboring Bangladesh, which was spared the predicted direct hit.
+At least three deaths had been reported earlier in Myanmar, and several injuries were reported in neighboring Bangladesh, which was spared the predicted direct hit.

-Cyclone Mocha made landfall in Myanmar’s Rakhine state near Sittwe township in the afternoon with winds blowing up to 209 kilometers (130 miles) per hour, Myanmar’s Meteorological Department said.
+Mocha made landfall near Sittwe township with winds blowing up to 209 kilometers (130 miles) per hour, Myanmar’s Meteorological Department said.
 By Monday morning, it was downgraded from its severe status and was steadily weakening over land, according to the India Meteorological Department.

-The extent of the damage was not immediately clear.
 High winds crumpled cell phone towers during the day, cutting off communications.
-And independent information is hard to gather under Myanmar’s military-run government.

-In videos collected by local media before communications were lost, deep water raced through streets while wind lashed trees and pulled boards off roofs.
-Rakhine-based media reported streets were flooded and people were trapped in homes in low-lying areas.
+In videos collected by local media before communications were lost, deep water raced through streets and wind blew off roofs.

 Myanmar’s military information office said the storm had damaged houses, electrical transformers, cell phone towers, boats and lampposts in Sittwe, Kyaukpyu, and Gwa townships.
 It said roofs were torn off buildings on the Coco Islands, about 425 kilometers (264 miles) southwest of the country’s largest city, Yangon.